CMagnac/cmagnac.github.io/_posts/2023-04-21-educational-python.md

 ## The monoisotopic mass

-The wikipedia definition of the monoisotopic:
+The wikipedia definition of the monoisotopic mass:

 <blockquote>
     Monoisotopic mass (Mmi) is one of several types of molecular masses used in mass spectrometry.
 The theoretical monoisotopic mass of a molecule is computed by taking the sum of the accurate masses (including mass defect) of the most abundant naturally occurring stable isotope of each atom in the molecule.